Hero image

 Teachers Telling Tales

-Fiona, the founder of Teachers Telling Tales, has taught in the UK and international schools, trained teachers and worked as environmental educator.
-She is currently studying graphic design.
-Teachers Telling Tales is a means to share this experience through creating high quality and affordable resources.
+Fiona, of Teachers Telling Tales, has taught in the UK and international schools, trained teachers, worked as environmental educator, in a range of learning support roles and she is currently a tutor.
+Through Teachers Telling Tales she aspires to share this experience through creating high quality and affordable resources.
 While most are targeted at the primary age range, the aim is to provide versatile and adaptable resources to suit a range of ages and abilities.
-Many are inspired by stories to engage learners.

 106Uploads